Kazakhstan Country Commercial Guide

 Selling to the Government

-State procurement is regulated by the 2015 Law on State Procurement and several amendments, and applies to ministries, state agencies and companies and enterprises in which the state holds more than 50% of the shares.
-In 2014 the law was amended to allow vendors from member countries of the Eurasian Economic Union to participate in public procurement tenders on equal terms with domestic suppliers.
-Kazakhstan has not acceded to the WTO’s Agreement on Government Procurement, though the Government of Kazakhstan did notify the WTO in November 2019 of its intent to begin negotiations to accede to the Agreement.
+State procurement in Kazakhstan is regulated by the 2015 Law on State Procurement and subsequent amendments, applying to ministries, state agencies, and entities in which the government holds more than 50 percent ownership.
+A 2014 amendment to the law allows vendors from Eurasian Economic Union (EAEU) member countries to participate in public procurement tenders on equal terms with domestic suppliers.
+Although Kazakhstan has yet to accede to the WTO’s Agreement on Government Procurement, in November 2019, the Government of Kazakhstan formally notified the WTO of its intent to begin accession negotiations.

-The latest amendments to the law include a clear definition of “dumping price” to avoid underpricing, introduction of a complaints’ register, requirements to exclude non-financially sound suppliers and offshore zone registered companies, measures to prevent unfair advantage by obtaining access to competitor information and changes to the principles for making single source procurements.
+Recent amendments to the law include a clear definition of “dumping price” to prevent underpricing, the introduction of a complaints register, exclusions for non-financially sound suppliers and companies registered in offshore zones, measures to prevent unfair advantages through competitor information access, and revised principles for single-source procurements.

-The procurement system in Kazakhstan is highly decentralized with different government agencies and companies managing specific procurement projects.
-The Ministry of Finance develops procurement policies, and the Committee for Public Procurement is responsible for enforcing the laws and regulations on public procurement.
-The state procurement process is implemented through mandatory tenders announced by government agencies.
-Newspapers designated by the Committee for Public Procurement publish the tender opportunities.
+The procurement system in Kazakhstan is decentralized, with various government agencies and entities managing specific procurement projects.
+The Ministry of Finance develops procurement policies, and the Committee for Public Procurement oversees enforcement.
+State procurement processes are implemented through mandatory tenders announced by government agencies, with opportunities published in designated newspapers by the Committee for Public Procurement.

-U.S. companies bidding on government tenders may also qualify for U.S. Government advocacy.
-A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center, coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
-The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
-Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
-Consult Advocacy for Foreign Government Contracts for additional information.
+U.S. companies bidding on government tenders may qualify for U.S. government advocacy.
+The Advocacy Center, part of the U.S. Department of Commerce’s International Trade Administration, coordinates interagency advocacy efforts to support U.S. exporters bidding on public sector contracts with international governments.
+The Advocacy Center collaborates with the U.S. Commercial Service and other partners to ensure U.S. companies have the best possible chance of winning government contracts.
+Advocacy assistance can take various forms, often involving U.S. Embassy or government agency support for U.S. bidders directly to foreign governments.
+For additional information, consult Advocacy for Foreign Government Contracts.

 Large infrastructure projects in Kazakhstan are often financed through multilateral development banks such as the Asian Development Bank (ADB), European Bank for Reconstruction and Development (EBRD), and the World Bank, as well as through the Development Bank of Kazakhstan.
 Commercial financing, such as bank loans and private equity, is also used.